alesrosina/alesrosina/_posts/2024-03-13-a-speaker-for-my-kid.md

+---
+tag: 🇬🇧
+---

 In my child's daycare the have a toy called [Toniebox](https://tonies.com).
 Well, it's quite cool device for kids, that has no screens, but very intuitive UI - you put a small toy in a shape of eg. Mickey Mouse or Elsa and it will start playing a song or audio book.
 But, it's all connected to cloud - so nothing works without internet and you also need an online account.
 From privacy point of view I think this is not acceptable, since Toniebox always knows what my child has listened to.
 At least not from my point of view.

 But beside privacy concerns I also wanted to do some tinkering and soldering with actual hardware.
 Quite quickly I've discovered a project called [PhonieBox](https://github.com/MiczFlor/RPi-Jukebox-RFID), which is an open source project and can be run on Raspberry Pi.
 Not to mention, that it can run totally offline and you can actually upload MP3 files with playlists.